 If you don’t verify the request, your app will be susceptible to a number of attacks since your webhook endpoint is open to the public.

-To verify the request, you need to calculate the HMAC SHA256 hex digest of the JSON-encoded data field using the secret key as the key and compare it to the value signature field.
+To verify the request, you need to calculate the HMAC SHA256 digest of the JSON-encoded data field using the secret key as the key and compare it to the value in the X-Webhook-Signature header.
+The signature is base64 encoded.
 Note that when JSON-encoding the data field it needs to match the order of the keys in the payload and not contain any whitespace between the keys and values.

 For example, in Node.js, you can do it like this: